Rajasthani people: Dress

 Rajasthan is also famous for its amazing ornaments.
-From ancient times, Rajasthani people have been wearing jewelry of various metals and materials.
+From ancient times, Rajasthani people have been wearing jewellery of various metals and materials.
 Traditionally, women wore Gems-studded gold and silver ornaments.
 Historically, silver or gold ornaments were used for interior decoration stitched on curtains, seat cushions, handy-crafts, etc. Wealthy Rajasthanis used Gems-studded gold and silver on swords, shields, knives, pistols, cannon, doors, thrones, etc., which reflects the importance of ornaments in lives of Rajasthanis.